 Indeed, I’m looking forward to the summer.
 Last year I planted a group of another kind of lily that I adore — the Lily of the Valley.
 They bloom later in the season, but I’m eager to see them thrive this year.
 I used to have those little lovelies once upon a time when I lived in Lethbridge, Alberta.
 I miss their cheerful faces.

-I still want to make room somewhere in my yard for Purple Lilacs.
+I still want to make room somewhere in my yard — among the welcome snow drops — for purple lilacs.
 Those are among my many favorite flowers.

 Back to the welcome appearance of the snow drops.
 When I see their lovely little faces, I know I have safely survived another winter.
 Yes, I do find winters kind of challenging.